Menopause: Attitudes and experiences

+Menopause is a stage of life experienced in different ways.
+It can be characterized by personal challenges, changes in personal roles within the family and society.
+Women's approaches to changes during menopause are influenced by their personal, family and sociocultural background.
+Women from different regions and countries also have different attitudes.
+Postmenopausal women had more positive attitudes toward menopause compared with peri- or premenopausal women.
+Other influencing factors of attitudes toward menopause include age, menopausal symptoms, psychological and socioeconomical status, and profession and ethnicity.

 Ethnicity and geography play roles in the experience of menopause.
 American women of different ethnicities report significantly different types of menopausal effects.
 One major study found Caucasian women most likely to report what are sometimes described as psychosomatic symptoms, while African-American women were more likely to report vasomotor symptoms.

-It seems that Japanese women experience menopause effects, or konenki, in a different way from American women.
+There may be variations in experiences of women from different ethnic backgrounds regarding menopause and care.
+Immigrant women reported more vasomotor symptoms and other physical symptoms and poorer mental health than non-immigrant women and were mostly dissatisfied with the care they had received.
+Self-management strategies for menopausal symptoms were also influenced by culture.

+Two multinational studies of Asian women, found that hot flushes were not the most commonly reported symptoms, instead body and joint aches, memory problems, sleeplessness, irritability and migraines were.
+In another study comparing experiences of menopause amongst White Australian women and women in Laos, Australian women reported higher rates of depression, as well as fears of aging, weight gain and cancer – fears not reported by Laotian women, who positioned menopause as a positive event.
+Japanese women experience menopause effects, or kōnenki (更年期), in a different way from American women.
 Japanese women report lower rates of hot flashes and night sweats; this can be attributed to a variety of factors, both biological and social.
-Historically, konenki was associated with wealthy middle-class housewives in Japan, i.e., it was a "luxury disease" that women from traditional, inter-generational rural households did not report.
+Historically, kōnenki was associated with wealthy middle-class housewives in Japan, i.e., it was a "luxury disease" that women from traditional, inter-generational rural households did not report.
 Menopause in Japan was viewed as a symptom of the inevitable process of aging, rather than a "revolutionary transition", or a "deficiency disease" in need of management.

-In Japanese culture, reporting of vasomotor symptoms has been on the increase, with research conducted in 2005 finding that of 140 Japanese participants, hot flashes were prevalent in 22.1%.
+As of 2005, in Japanese culture, reporting of vasomotor symptoms has been on the increase, with research finding that of 140 Japanese participants, hot flashes were prevalent in 22.1%.
 This was almost double that of 20 years prior.
-Whilst the exact cause for this is unknown, possible contributing factors include significant dietary changes, increased medicalisation of middle-aged women and increased media attention on the subject.
-However, reporting of vasomotor symptoms is still significantly lower than North America.
+Whilst the exact cause for this is unknown, possible contributing factors include dietary changes, increased medicalisation of middle-aged women and increased media attention on the subject.
+However, reporting of vasomotor symptoms is still "significantly" lower than in North America.